 You may be worried about noise coming in from outside your board.
 Oftentimes EMI is introduced to PCBs through their initial power source.
-Ferrite beads are great for filtering out that kind of noise.
+Ferrite beads are great for filtering out that kind of high frequency noise.
 In fact, that’s their most common usage.

 Whether your PCBs are blasting off into space or staying here on the humble Earth, they need to be protected from EMI.
-Ferrite beads can do that, either by attenuating a specific band of high frequencies, or acting as an LC filter when combined with a bypass capacitor.
+Ferrite beads can do that, either by attenuating a specific band of high frequencies, or acting as an LC filter when combined with a bypass ceramic capacitor.
 If you’re going to use a bead in an LC filter, be sure to watch out for LC resonance.
 You can also use ferrite beads to separate ground and power planes in mixed signal circuits, and filter out noise in general.

 Have more questions about EMI?
 Call an expert at Altium.